What is Fatty Liver

 What Causes Fatty Liver?

-1. Poor diet: Consuming too many unhealthy fats, sugars, and refined carbohydrates can contribute to the development of fatty liver.
+1. Poor diet: Consuming excessive fats, sugars, and refined carbohydrates can contribute to the development of fatty liver.

 2. Obesity: Being overweight or obese is a significant risk factor for NAFLD.
 Excess body fat, especially around the abdomen, can increase the accumulation of fat in the liver.